Any UB writer is welcome to visit the writing center. This includes undergraduate and graduate students, faculty, and staff.

 Toward the end of your session, you and your consultant should work out a plan of action for your next steps.
 Soon after the appointment, you should sit down with any notes that you have from the session, look at your draft with fresh eyes, and do some decision making.
 Remember, you are in charge of your draft; you are the expert on what you want to say.
 You can decide what suggestions or ideas that arose in the consultation should be applied in your revision.

 The Center for Excellence in Writing offers individual consultation services and some workshops.
 We do not, at this time, offer classes.
 Aside from the first year composition sequence and creative writing workshops, the English Department offers an undergraduate Technical Writing course.
 For international students, the English Language Institute (ELI) which is on the 3 Floor of Baldy offers some writing courses as well as conversational courses.
-For graduate students, there is a bit of a dearth of writing course resources.
 Since graduate students need to write in their disciplines, (a dissertation or thesis in the sciences is quite a bit different than one in the humanities, for example), generalized writing courses may not be particularly helpful, and courses offered within specific departments are preferable.
 You can check with your department to see what may be offered.
 Alternatively, feel free to come to the CEW on an ongoing basis to work with a consultant on your particular writing needs.
-The CEW will continue to advocate for the offering of writing courses within specific disciplines.
-If we can be of any other help, please let us know.
+Our consultants are particularly good at working across disciplines.

 Your students should expect to have a friendly conversation with a consultant who may be considered a more experienced peer.
 We hire consultants who are strong academic writers and teach them the best ways to help writers to develop.
 The session will be driven by the student's own concerns (e. g.
 “I am having trouble figuring out how to organize this,” or “I am not sure about my thesis”).
 Students will be encouraged to “talk out” any questions, dilemmas, obstacles, or concerns that they have about their writing and the assignment.
 A student might request and receive some honest feedback from the consultant, in which case the consultant will note the strengths of the draft and one or more manageable areas to focus upon for improvement.
 The student should walk out of the session with a clear plan for revision.